FrederikBruening/DBA/README.md

 DBA
 ===
 This repository includes a C++ implementation of Dynamic Time Warping Barycenter Averaging (DBA) based on the work of Francois Petitjean ([1],https://github.com/fpetitjean/DBA.git).
-The implementation was used to perform experiments on the M5 [2] and UCR [3] data sets for the work of (To be added) [4].
+The implementation was used to perform experiments on the M5 [2] and UCR [3] data sets for the work of Anonymous author(s) [4].
 For details on how the algorithm works and what it can be used for, please check the references.

 [1] Francois Petitjean, Alain Ketterlin, and Pierre Gancarski.
 A global averaging method for dynamic time warping, with applications to clustering.
 Pattern Recognition, 44(3):678–693, 2011